 Nobody will argue that 2020 started on a positive note.
 Fires burned in Australia, killing millions of animals and destroying their natural habitats.
 Displacing people from their homes.
 Unprecedented floods in Venice have damaged centuries-old buildings and caused chaos for the locals.
 We all hoped that things would get better, but then Coronavirus showed us that the shit show wasn’t over yet.

 As infections spread, countries locked down and closed borders.
 People halted travel plans as companies scrambled with refunds and cancellations.
 Airlines, cruise lines, hotels, restaurants, travel and tour companies saw unprecedented losses.
 Destinations that depend on tourism watched as their economies tanked overnight.

 Suddenly, places that battled overtourism are faced with no visitors.
-Italy, Spain and France, some of the most popular destinations in Europe, are dealing with highest numbers of infections and deaths on the continent.
+Italy, Spain and France, some of the most popular destinations in Europe, are dealing with the highest numbers of infections and deaths.
 With summer around the corner, the future of tourism is looking bleak.
-Just like that, everything travel and tourism related has been brought to its knees.
+Just like that, everything travel and tourism-related has been brought to its knees.

 Has tourism become too easy of a sector?
 After all, it doesn’t take much to become a part of it.
-Rent out your house, open a restaurant, offer tours or write/vlog about it.
+Rent your house, open a restaurant, offer tours, or write/vlog about it.
 Tourism jobs are always in demand and are easier to obtain than those in other sectors.
-The challenge is that those jobs usually don’t pay well, offer no security and are often temporary.
-Despite its strengths, the tourism sector is like a house of cards and it’s falling apart fast.
+The challenge is that those jobs usually don’t pay well, offer any security and are often temporary.
+Despite its strengths, the tourism sector is like a house of cards, and it’s falling apart fast.